timruffles/values/README.md

 aValueObject.derive(newValuesMap)
 ```

-Returns a new value object with field values taken from newValuesMap, and any fields missing from newValuesMap taken from the existing value object `derive` is called on.
+Instance method that returns: a new value object with field values taken by preference from newValuesMap, with any missing fields taken from the existing value object `derive` is called on.

 ## Philosophy